-Young Leaders will benefit from guest speakers from leading brands, twice per week including KPMG, BBC, The Times and Soap Box London.
+Young Leaders will benefit from guest speakers from leading brands, twice per week including:

-Young Leaders will have an opportunity to put their learning in context with weekly academic workshops held in iconic locations, including:
+Young Leaders will have an opportunity to put their learning in context with weekly academic workshops held in iconic locations, such as:

 - Royal Courts of Justice, central London